When you live in another country, and connect with the local people you get a unique glimpse into their lives.

 As our world becomes a smaller place and people from different countries expand their reach and big corporations imprint their brand throughout the world at an ever increasing rate… outward differences become fewer between countries.
 Franchises would be an example of how western consumer values muscle their way into other countries.

-Outward appearances change easily and might include clothes, hair styles, pop culture.
-What is harder and slower to change is the fabric of what keeps that society together.
+Outward appearances change easily and might include clothes, hairstyles, pop culture.
+The fabric of what keeps that society together is almost impossible to change as it is connected to their survival.
 What drives them to work or not?
 What are their core beliefs?

 In the western world including Canada, American, Australia and Europe we all work from the same paradigm.
 We can’t help but compare other countries and cultures, to our own.
 We can’t help but view things egocentrically.
 But when you embrace and live in a foreign country you see the more subtle and hidden inward differences between your culture and theirs.